aharonh/pick-largest/README.md

 TLDR;
 ---

-Simulation of the (previously) open problem presented in the book "Open Problems in Communication and Computation", back in 1987.
+Simulation of the (previously?) open problem presented in the book "Open Problems in Communication and Computation", back in 1987.

 The problem
 ---